jw15/wildflower-finder/README.md

 5. Build a web app to serve as precursor to a mobile app.
 Web app will accept images of wildflowers and provide classification outcome and predicted probability, information about matched flower species, image of matched species.
 6. Tools: Python (Numpy, Pandas, Keras, Theano, OpenCV, Scikit­-Learn, SciKit-­Image, Flask, possibly BeautifulSoup), AWS (EC2, S3), probably Spark, ImageMagick

+### Geotagged Images

+I hoped to be able to use gps location to improve model accuracy by allowing 'voting' on species classification by images taken for the same plant instance.
+This requires first labeling images that were taken of the same plant as belonging together.
+(See [exif_gps.py](html) for code.)
+Unfortunately, when I used a third party camera app to take plant images, the app saved the location where I saved all the images to my iPhone's camera roll as the gps tag for every images.
+Thus, the GPS information for those images is not usable.
+However, I do have many images taken with my iPhone native phone app and these do have correct GPS tags.
+Another issue was the accuracy/sensitivity of the GPS tags provided by the iPhone; they seem to be reasonably sensitive for identifying individual plants.

+This is a plot showing GPS locations for two plant species (achillea lanulosa, sand lily):

+<iframe src="../maps/flower_map.html" height="200" width="300"></iframe>

 ### References

 Dodge, S., & Karam, L. (2016).
 Understanding how image quality affects deep neural networks. [(https://arxiv.org/pdf/1604.04004.pdf)](https://arxiv.org/pdf/1604.04004.pdf)